marmelab/react-admin/docs/Tutorial.md

 );
 ```

 This works exactly the way you expect.
-The lesson here is that admin-on-rest takes care of responsive web design for the layout, but it's your job to use `<Responsive>` in pages.
+The lesson here is that react-admin takes care of responsive web design for the layout, but it's your job to use `<Responsive>` in pages.

 ![Responsive List](./img/responsive-list.gif)

 ## Using Another REST Dialect

 Here is the elephant in the room of this tutorial.
 In real world projects, the REST dialect of your API won't match the JSONPLaceholder dialect.
-Writing a REST client is probably the first thing you'll have to do to make admin-on-rest work.
+Writing a REST client is probably the first thing you'll have to do to make react-admin work.
 Depending on your API, this can require a few hours of additional work.

 Admin-on-rest delegates every REST call to a REST client function.
 This function must simply return a promise for the result.
 This gives extreme freedom to map any API dialect, add authentication headers, use endpoints from several domains, etc.